 Workplaces can be a cauldron of negative emotions – irritation, arguments, missed deadlines, unreasonable customers or colleagues not delivering on time.

 Often we hold on to the past, feeling resentment, guilt, pain or anger.
 While it’s important not to deny those emotions, it is equally important to not live in the past.
 Things may not have worked out once, but by reliving that pain, you are hurting yourself many more times.
-Why not let go of that baggage and travel light going forward.
+Why not let go of that baggage and travel light going forward and aim for healthy work habits instead?

 Try this – Imagine positive thoughts as blue and negative thoughts as red.
-Inhale and visualise blue filling you up.
-Exhale and visualise the red disintegrating!
+Inhale and visualize blue filling you up.
+Exhale and visualize the red disintegrating!

 Raise your game